metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 ***

 Yet another double-digit favorite.
 But if there's any team that can cover such a wide spread, it's undoubtedly the Bills on their own home turf.

+That being said, I am aware that Green Bay's stock has plummeted the past few weeks.
+The Packers are now a team without much to lose.
+On top of that, I am aware Green Bay still has a few tricks up its sleeve, namely its ground game.
+For some reason, the Packers have shied away from running the ball during their losing streak.
+Perhaps this shameful losing streak will be the catalyst for a much-needed shift in offensive philosophy.
+That being said, will it be enough to help cover the spread here?
+I'm still not sure.
+Few teams are better at stonewalling opposing rushers than Buffalo.
+If the Bills can subvert the growing public narrative and treat these Packers as serious opponents, I do think Buffalo can run away with a huge win here, even if Green Bay surprises people with a shift in mentality.

+If this game was played in Wisconsin, I think Green Bay would be a much safer bet.
+But for the time being, I'll need to side with the winning team certain to ride high on the support of their devoted fans this Sunday night.